Erreur32/nginx-proxy-manager-Bash-API/README.md

    -a ADVANCED_CONFIG                    Advanced configuration (block of configuration settings)

 📦 Backup and Restore:
-   --backup                         Backup all configurations to a file --backup-id id                   Backup a single host configuration and its certificate (if exists) --restore                        Restore configurations from a backup file --restore-id id                  Restore a single host configuration and its certificate (if exists)
+   --backup                             Backup all configurations to a file --backup-host id                     Backup a single host configuration and its certificate (if exists) --restore                            Restore configurations from a backup file --restore-host id                    Restore a single host configuration and its certificate (if exists)

  🔧 Miscellaneous:
    --info                                Script and configuration information